open-telemetry/opentelemetry-specification/specification/metrics/api.md

 Instruments are classified in several ways that distinguish them from one another.

-1. Synchronicity: A synchronous instrument is called by the user in a distributed [Context](../context/context.md) (i.e., Span context, Baggage).
+1. Synchronicity: A synchronous instrument is called by the user in a distributed [Context](../context/context.md) (i.e., with associated Span, Baggage, etc.).
 An asynchronous instrument is called by the SDK once per collection interval, lacking a Context.
 2. Adding vs. Grouping: An adding instrument is one that records adding measurements, as opposed to a grouping instrument as described above.
 3. Monotonicity: A monotonic instrument is an adding instrument, where the progression of sums is non-decreasing.
 Monotonic instruments are useful for monitoring rate information.